treelogic-swe/aws-mock/README.md

 In your own client applications which use [AWS-SDK](http://aws.amazon.com/tools/), or with [EC2-API-TOOLS](http://aws.amazon.com/developertools/Amazon-EC2/351), or with other third-party client tools such as elasticfox.
 To manage instances on mock EC2, just point to the custom EC2 endpoint like:
 `http://localhost:8000/aws-mock/ec2-endpoint/` (equivalent to the official endpoint url like `https://ec2.us-west-1.amazonaws.com/`)

-For detailed specification and usage reference for those interfaces already implemented in aws-mock, here is a list of [Implemented Requests and Responses](https://github.com/treelogic-swe/aws-mock/wiki/Implemented-Requests-and-Responses).
+For detailed specification and usage reference for those interfaces already available in aws-mock, here is a list of [Implemented Requests and Responses](https://github.com/treelogic-swe/aws-mock/wiki/Implemented-Requests-and-Responses).

 ### Tips